kalyankarsai/kalyankarsai/Readme.md

 - 🛠️ Proficient in a wide range of technologies: Java, Python, C#, JavaScript, TypeScript, React, Angular, Spring Boot, .Net and more.

-- ☁️ Skilled in cloud architecture and microservices with hands-on experience in AWS and Azure.
+- ☁️ Skilled in cloud architecture and microservices with hands-on experience in AWS, Azure, GCP, and PCF.

 - 💡 Always exploring new ideas, technologies, and ways to create impactful solutions!

 - 🌱 I'm on track with learning more about GenAI, 3D Graphics, DataOps, MLOps, DevOps and Software Architecture.

 - 💻 Visit my [Portfolio](https://Kalyankarsai.github.io) for more details about me.

-- 💼 See my experience over the year: **[Resume](https://kalyankarsai.github.io/assets/SaiKiranKalyankar_Resume.pdf)**

 ## 👨‍💻 Tech Stack that I worked with: